Choosing knitting needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

 - Deborah Norville – Manufactured by Premier Yarns, with smooth birch wood

-- Furls – Beautifully handcrafted wooden straight needles.
+- Furls – Beautifully handcrafted wooden straights.

-- KA (Kinki Amibari) – High-quality bamboo needles of the strongest bamboo
+- KA (Kinki Amibari) – High-quality bamboo.

 - Knitter’s Pride – KnitPro in Europe, they have various needle styles.